pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

    triple: picture;embed;PDF
    single: showPDFpage;insertImage;embeddedFileAdd

-How to Make a PDF of All your Pictures
+How to Make one PDF of all your Pictures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We show here **three scripts** that take a list of (image and other) files and put them all in one PDF.